Ambtion319/vedio-player-app/README.md

 - Control volume level
 - Toggle fullscreen mode
 - Rewind 10 seconds and forward 10 seconds
+- Auto-rotate portrait videos to landscape mode

 ## Getting Started
-This project provides a setup for a video player with silence detection, speed control, volume control, fullscreen mode, and rewind/forward control.
+This project provides a setup for a video player with silence detection, speed control, volume control, fullscreen mode, rewind/forward control, and auto-rotation for portrait videos.